A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Performance Analysis

 \section{Performance Analysis}

 First, we focus on the USDS and examine the training and generalization performance for a single subdomain prediction, focusing particulary on how the width of the input boundary $\xi $ and the CNN architecture affect model convergence and inference accuracy.
 Second, applying the CNN-Schwarz-Flow approach using the trained USDS models, we assess and compare the accuracies for the global prediction.
-Finally, we conduct a first scalability study to further investigate the generalization capabilities of the best performing models and heuristically draw conclusions about the convergence behavior.
+Finally, we investigate the transferability of the best performing model to arterial domains of increasing length.